UniPiTechnology/evok/README.md

 ### For more information see our documentation at [api-docs.io].

-## Installation process for the latest (2.X.X) EVOK version on Neuron
+## Installation process for the latest (2.X.X) EVOK version on Neuron family controllers

 *Warning: if you have previously used the shell script install method noted below you will need to use a clean image!*

-In order to install EVOK on Neuron you will need an SD card with a standard ***Raspbian Jessie*** or ***Raspbian Stretch*** image.
+In order to install EVOK on Neuron you will need an SD card with a standard ***Raspbian Stretch*** or ***Raspbian Buster*** image.
 It is also necessary to enable SSH on the image by creating an empty file named "ssh" in the boot partition of your SD card (the partition should be visible on all systems which support FAT16, which includes Windows, Linux and OSX among others).

 To install EVOK itself first connect to your Neuron using SSH (there is a large number of clients you can use, for windows we recommend using [PUTTY]).
 The default username for Raspbian is "pi" and the default password is "raspberry".
 After you connect to your Neuron execute the following commands: